jdmonin/JSettlers2/README.txt

 The client may be run as a Java application, or as an applet when accessed from a web site which also hosts a JSettlers server.

-The server may be configured to use a database to store account information and game stats (details below).
+The server can optionally use a database to store player account information and game stats (details below).
 A client applet to create user accounts is also provided.